atomisthq/docs/docs/developer/architecture.md

 ## API for Software

-An SDM links up to the *API for software*, exposing:
+An SDM links up to the *API for software*, implemented by the Atomist service, exposing:

 -   *What we know*: The Atomist cortex, accessible through GraphQL queries and subscription joins